 Making manufacturability and recyclability integral parts of battery R&D at an early stage.

 Cross-cutting areas such as manufacturability and recyclability need to be addressed early in the discovery process.
-Can the new materials be possible to scale up in a sustainable way?
+Can the new materials be scaled up in a sustainable way?
 Can we recycle the new cell concepts suggested in Theme II?
-Manufacturability is addressed from the perspective of the fourth industrial revolution, Industry 4.0.
-Digitalisation tools will be developed utilising the power of modelling and of AI to deliver solutions to replace classical trial and error approaches for manufacturing.
+Manufacturability is addressed from the perspective of the fourth industrial revolution - Industry 4.0.
+Digitalisation tools will be developed utilising the power of modelling and AI to deliver solutions to replace classical trial-and-error approaches to manufacturing.
 New recycling concepts, such as reconditioning active materials and electrodes, are central in this respect.

-The battery of the future will be designed based on virtual representation taking into account sustainability and circular economy concepts including life cycle assessments.
-Materials sourcing, processing, manufacturing and assembly processes must be tailored to accommodate new chemistries and follow innovative approaches to allow for efficient remanufacturing and re-use requirements.
+The battery of the future will be designed based on virtual representations, taking into account sustainability and circular economy concepts including life-cycle assessments.
+Materials sourcing, processing, manufacturing, and assembly processes must be tailored to accommodate new chemistries and follow innovative approaches to allow for efficient remanufacturing and re-use requirements.